The impact of microscale physics in continuous time random walks for hydrodynamic dispersion in disordered media

 For the first step, that is, $n = 0$, the distribution $\psi_0(x,t)$ is analogous to Eq.~\eqref{psi:rsa} with $p_v(v) \to p_0(v)$.
 Similar to Eqs.~\eqref{eq:psiRS} and~\eqref{eq:psiRAapprox}, we can approximate

 and analogously for $\psi_0(t)$.

 For $\psi_0(x,t) = \psi(x,t)$, the governing equation for the particle distribution $p(x,t)$ is given by Eq.~\eqref{eq:GME}.
 Under this condition, the RS, RA and RSA models have the same governing equations.
-The physics determines the transition time distribution, and, as we will see in the following, the initial condition of the respective stochastic TDRW and CTRW models.
+The microscale heterogeneity and transport model determines the transition time distribution, and, as we will see in the following, the initial condition of the respective stochastic TDRW and CTRW models.